About us

 Our projects

-With challenges of climate change and population growth, it’s more important than ever that we have a plan to secure our water supplies for the future.
 We forecast that we face a shortfall of over 1 billion litres of water every day for our customers in the next 50 years.
 That's enough to fill around 400 Olympic sized swimming pools.

 Our projects